 I love big cities in Colombia.
 They are excellent places for partying, organizing Colombia tours and learn about the history, dance Salsa, etc. However, it can be overwhelming if you don’t know where to go.

 Colombia is a gorgeous country with all kinds of beautiful landscapes.
 There are deserts, colonial villages, huge jungles, deserted beaches, incredible treks, and so on.
 Don’t hesitate to spend most of your time in the countryside.

 #7 Don’t be scared of night buses

 Night buses are safe, numerous, and every Colombian uses them.
 We love Copetran, Expreso Brasilia Rapido Ochoa, and Bolivariano.
 Most of the bus company’s website are terrible, with half of the departures missing.
 Call or ask the bus company to be sure.

 It will help you to save 1 or 2 days in your trip to Colombia.
 However, you won’t have a better night than in bed.

 #8 Give yourself some extra time in your Colombia itinerary

 Colombian time is a real thing.
 With public transportation, you know when you leave, but you never know when you arrive.

-The same problems can happen with small airline companies like Viva Air and Satena.
+The same problems can happen with airline companies like Viva Air and Satena.

 Arrive the day before your flight return.
 Trust me.